syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout.md

 ---
 layout: post
-title: CardLayout | WindowsForms | Syncfusion
+title: CardLayout in Windows Forms Layout Managers Package | Syncfusion
 description: CardLayout is a layout manager that organizes the controls in stack of cards like appearance.
 It support different image settings and more.
 platform: WindowsForms
 control: Layout Managers Package